All Episodes

 I don't care if Dick Cheney likes my mother or not.

-We are gonna fight back.
+We are going to fight back.

-I will not be lectured about morals by Tom Delay and Rush Limbaugh.
+I will not be lectured about morals by Tom DeLay and Rush Limbaugh.

 Keep it up, Howard.